-- 1. Projects may receive financial contribution from a programme provided they meet all the following conditions: - (a)they deliver a clear cross-border cooperation impact and benefits as described in the programming document and demonstrate added value to Union strategies and programmes; - (b)they are implemented in the programme area; - (c) they fall within one of the following categories: - (i)integrated projects where each beneficiary implements a part of the activities of the project on its own territory; - (ii)symmetrical projects where similar activities are implemented in parallel in the participating countries; - (iii)single-country projects where projects are implemented mainly or entirely in one of the participating countries but for the benefit of all or some of the participating countries and where cross-border impacts and benefits are identified. - 2.
-Projects meeting the criteria of paragraph 1 may be partially implemented outside the programme area, provided that all the following conditions are met: - (a)the projects are necessary for achieving the programme's objectives and they benefit the programme area; - (b)the total amount allocated under the programme to activities outside the programme area does not exceed 20 % of the Union contribution at programme (not project) level.
+- 1. Projects may receive financial contribution from the Programme provided they meet all the following conditions: - (a)they deliver a clear cross-border cooperation impact and benefits as described in the programming document and demonstrate added value to Union strategies and programmes; - (b)they are implemented in the programme area; - (c) they fall within one of the following categories: - (i)integrated projects where each beneficiary implements a part of the activities of the project on its own territory; - (ii)symmetrical projects where similar activities are implemented in parallel in the participating countries; - (iii)single-country projects where projects are implemented mainly or entirely in one of the participating countries but for the benefit of all or some of the participating countries and where cross-border impacts and benefits are identified. - 2.
+Projects meeting the criteria of paragraph 1 may be partially implemented outside the programme area, provided that all the following conditions are met: - (a)the projects are necessary for achieving the Programme's objectives and they benefit the Programme area; - (b)the total amount allocated under the Programme to activities outside the Programme area does not exceed 20 % of the Union contribution at programme (not project) level.

-The overall indicative amount made available from the Programme for the 1st Call for proposals is 10 000 476,78 EUR.
-The minimum amount of the grant to the project is 50 000 EUR and the maximum amount of the grant to the project for TO1 is 500 000 EUR, for TO5 is 150 000 EUR, for TO6 is 600 000 EUR.
+The overall indicative amount made available from the Programme for the 3rd Call for proposals is 432 373,32 EUR.
+The minimum amount of the grant to the project is 50 000 EUR and the maximum amount of the grant to the project is 100 000 EUR.
 The Joint Monitoring Committee may decrease the maximum sum allocated to projects based on the assessment results of project applications.